supreet11agrawal/Proposal/Proposal.md

 ---

 I would start working on implementation of Random Walks during this period.
 The first problem that I would like to mention here is that Sympy is not a simulation software, as told by [Mr. Fransesco Bonazzi](https://github.com/Upabjojr).
 I totally agree and thus think that we cannot implement a simulation of Random Walk and tell user the path taken for a particular case.
 I have listed below the functionalities I think Sympy's Random Walk classes can have.
 Furthur improvements will be made with the help of mentor.

-As solving for any general degree of graph is quite complicated and they are not used that often, I would start with Simple Random Walks as they are most basic and useful.
-After that 1D, 2D random walks will be implemented.
-If time permits then it can also be implemented for a graph of any general `n` degrees.
+I would start with Simple Random Walks as they are most basic and useful.
+After that 1D random walks(Bernoulli Walk) and 2D random walks will be implemented.
+If time permits then random walks can also be implemented for a graph of any general `n` degrees.

 __Simple Random Walk__